BILL OF RIGHTS-HOMELESS

 Staff Analysis

-House Bill 1429 proposes amendments to the Bill of Rights for the Homeless Act.
+House Bill 1429 proposes changes to the Bill of Rights for the Homeless Act.
 The bill seeks to prohibit the State and local governments from enacting or enforcing policies that impose fines or criminal penalties on individuals experiencing unsheltered homelessness for occupying or engaging in life-sustaining activities on public property.
 Life-sustaining activities are defined to include actions such as moving, resting, sitting, standing, lying down, sleeping, protecting oneself from the elements, eating, drinking, and storing personal property necessary for shelter.

 Impact on County Authority: